Promote organ donation

 - Talk about your decision to friends and family

-- Include donation in your advance directives, will, and living will
+- Include donation in your advance directives, living will and end of life documents

 - Support local organizations and events

 - Educate others about the power of organ donation and transplantation

 In the community

 As a nonprofit organization, serving the community is at the core of the UNOS mission.
 In keeping with this commitment, UNOS reaches out directly to members of the transplant community, church groups, civic organizations and the general public by participating in events, exhibits and presentations in our hometown and across the country.
 Contact your local Organ Procurement Organization (OPO), ask about their upcoming local events, and inquire how you can get involved.

 UNOS is active in the state and national health community, and collaborates with organizations across the country to reach thousands of individuals and families through exhibits at health fairs and business expos, community and sporting events and schools and universities.
-Staff and volunteers speak and distribute brochures and materials that educate and inspire family conversation.
+Staff and volunteers speak and distribute brochures and materials that educate and inspire family conversation and donor registration.